Military history: Industrial warfare

 As weapons—particularly small arms—became easier to use, countries began to abandon a complete reliance on professional soldiers in favor of conscription.
 Technological advances became increasingly important; while the armies of the previous period had usually had similar weapons, the industrial age saw encounters such as the Battle of Sadowa, in which possession of a more advanced technology played a decisive role in the outcome.
-Conscription was employed in industrial warfare to increase the number of military personnel that were available for combat.
+Conscription was employed in industrial warfare to increase the number of military personnel available for combat.
 Conscription was notably used by Napoleon Bonaparte and the major parties during the two World Wars.

-Total war was used in industrial warfare, the objective being to prevent the opposing nation to engage in war.
+Total war was used in industrial warfare to prevent the opposing nation from engaging in war.
 Napoleon was the innovator.
 William Tecumseh Sherman's "March to the Sea" and Philip Sheridan's burning of the Shenandoah Valley during the American Civil War were examples.
 On the largest scale the strategic bombing of enemy cities and industrial factories during World War II was total warfare.

 Modern warfare

 Since the 1940s, preparation for a major war has been based on technological arms races involving all sorts of new weapons systems, such as nuclear and biological, as well as computerized control systems, and the opening of new venues, such as seen in the Space race involving the United States, the Soviet Union, and more recently, China.

-Modern war also saw the improvement of armored tank technology.
+Modern war also saw improvements in armored tank technology.
 While tanks were present in the First World War, and the Second World War, armored warfare technology came to a head with the start of the Cold War.
-Many of the technologies commonly seen on main battle tanks today, such as composite armor, high caliber cannons, and advanced targeting systems, would be developed during this time.
+Many of the technologies commonly seen on main battle tanks today, such as composite armor, high-caliber cannons, and advanced targeting systems, would be developed during this period.

-A distinctive feature since 1945 is the decline in number and casualties of interstate wars.
-Instead actual fighting has largely been a matter of civil wars and insurgencies.
-The major exceptions were the Indo-Pakistani War of 1971, the Iran–Iraq War 1980–1988, the Gulf War of 1990–91, and the Russo-Ukrainian War.
+A distinctive feature since 1945 is the decline in the number and casualties of interstate wars.
+Instead, actual fighting has largely been limited to civil wars and insurgencies.
+The major exceptions were the Indo-Pakistani War of 1971, the Iran–Iraq War 1980–1988, the Gulf War of 1990–1991, and the Russo-Ukrainian War.